This CA from Guwahati failed engineering entrance exams twice but cleared CA all three levels in first attempt

-My grades since childhood were always bright with me topping the class from KG till Class X. Much of it was attributed to my parents who always inspired me to do well in my studies.
-Their constant motivation and encouragement helped me to succeed in school and in life.
+My grades since childhood were always bright, with me topping the class from KG till Class X. Much of it was attributed to my parents who always inspired me to do well in my studies.
+Their constant motivation and encouragement helped me to succeed in school and life.

 Fast forwarding, I completed my Class 12 with Science and appeared for All India Engineering Entrance Examinations.
 However, I did not score well!
 This was really painful and all my hopes were shattered.

 I took a break for 1 year and decided to reappear for the exam.
 But as luck would have it, I could not score well the second time too and finally decided to change from science to commerce!

 It was a really difficult stage in my life.
 I was in the best college, studying with the best minds and suddenly I was in this situation which indicated – Failure.